ashok-khanna/ParEvil/README.md

 Note that the some of the above commands accept numeric prefix arguments.
 For example, we can move 4 sexps forward with `4f`.

 ## Note on Uncommon Features
-Perhaps somewhat lesser known is that a reasonable amount of structural editing commands are actually built directly into Emacs[^10].
-One such command is `transpose-sexps` which we add with the following.
+One command not found directly in ParEdit is `transpose-sexps`[^10] which we add with the following.
 The trick to transposing is to have your cursor right after an sexp that you wish to transpose with the one before or after it.

 ```lisp
 ;; Accepts numeric prefix argument